This blog has been edited due to Bill C-59

 “Alberta posts historically high $11.6B surplus in 2022, spurred by oil revenues.”

-This country’s vast natural resources, paired with Canada’s leadership position in renewables and climate mitigation - and supported by our strong record on environment, health, safety and Indigenous and non-Indigenous rights - should motivate CCPA to back Canada’s Indigenous and non-Indigenous workers, communities and families.
+This country’s vast natural resources, paired with Canada’s leadership in reliable and democratic resource production - and supported by our strong record on labour, health, safety and Indigenous and non-Indigenous rights - should motivate CCPA to back Canada’s Indigenous and non-Indigenous workers, communities and families.

 How could it not?